zaneweb/Text-Survival/README.md

 Text Survival is a minecraft like game, but with no graphics.

+Note: Originally created by [Draik09](https://github.com/Draik09); this has been forked to [zaneweb/Text-Survival](https://github.com/zaneweb/Text-Survival).

 # Download Guide

 Downloading / installing Text Survival is very easy